-In order to assist the Underwriters in complying with paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission, the Commonwealth will undertake in the 2010A Senior Notes to publish annual reports and notices of certain events.
-This undertaking is set forth in Appendix E hereto.
+In order to assist the Underwriters in complying with paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission, the Commonwealth will undertake in the Notes to publish annual reports and notices of certain events.
+This undertaking is set forth in Appendix D hereto.

-The Commonwealth has not failed in the last five years to comply with its continuing disclosure undertakings pursuant to existing continuing disclosure agreements with respect to the Prior Notes, the Special Obligation Bonds or the Commonwealth's general obligation debt.
+The Commonwealth has not failed in the last five years to comply with its continuing disclosure undertakings pursuant to existing continuing disclosure agreements with respect to its Senior Federal Highway Notes, Special Obligation Bonds or general obligation debt.